 Education

 One of the hallmarks of a good teacher is the ability to motivate or cause his/her students to learn.
-And as a teacher, you must ensure that learning has taken place in your students by making sure that the students make sense of a subject, use the newly acquired knowledge and do something with it.
+As a teacher, you must ensure that learning has taken place in your students by making sure that the students make sense of a subject, use the newly acquired knowledge, and do something with it.

-For sometimes now a debate has been ongoing on who is responsible for students’ academic failure.
-Although many people believe that teachers take a larger share in poor academic performance of students.
+For some time now a debate has been ongoing on who is responsible for students’ academic failure.
+Many people believe that teachers take a larger share in the poor academic performance of students.
 However, to ensure that you have played your part, one needs to check and measure students’ learning process.

 • Students want you to be enthusiastic

-I am always fascinated by people who are passionate about the work they do.
-The high energy, the smile, and diligent they put in their work increase their productivity.
+I am always fascinated by people who are passionate about their work.
+Their high energy, smile, and diligence increase their productivity.

-I have a clear understanding of this trait a day I went to teach a class for the first time.
-Although that day I frowned and before I commence my lectures a student voiced out and said “I think we will have a hard time in your course with the look on your face” This statement came to me as a shock and I put on a smiley face to ease the learning atmosphere that is already getting tensed.
+I clearly understood this trait the day I went to teach a class for the first time.
+That day, I frowned, and before I commenced my lectures, a student voiced out and said, “I think we will have a hard time in your course with the look on your face.”
+This statement came as a shock, and I put on a smiley face to ease the learning atmosphere that was already getting tense.

 An enthusiastic teacher will always get the interest of his/her students and facilitate learning in them.
 I believe that learning starts when students’ attention is in place.